rhansen/node-sqlite3-wiki/API.md

 ## Database#each(sql, [param, ...], [callback], [complete])

-Runs the SQL query with the specified parameters and calls the callback with for each result row.
+Runs the SQL query with the specified parameters and calls the callback once for each result row.
 The function returns the Database object to allow for function chaining.
 The parameters are the same as the `Database#run` function, with the following differences:

 The signature of the callback is `function(err, row) {}`.
 If the result set succeeds but is empty, the callback is never called.
 In all other cases, the callback is called once for every retrieved row.
 The order of calls correspond exactly to the order of rows in the result set.